Compute

 1. Verify that the Storm and HDFS components have been installed and are running correctly.

 2. Import storm-examples to the Eclipse development environment.
-For details, see Configuring and Importing a Project.
+For details, see Importing and Configuring Storm Sample Projects.

 3. If the cluster is enabled with security services, perform the following operations based on the login mode.